cmpietro/Visualizing-Data-With-Leaflet/README.md

 css - folder
 style.css

-Sadly, I got this homework functioning well, prior to the deadline, then prior to submitting I tested once again and am having issues with website responsivness and no longer have time to research and correct the issues.
-I am submitting the homework as is and will correct as soon as I have time.
+Sadly, this homework was functioning well, prior to the deadline, then prior to submitting I tested once again had issues with website responsivness.
+I am submitting the homework as is and will correct asap.